Pro Insights

 Advantages

-- Ensures compliance with local plumbing, gas, and electrical codes.
+- Ensures full compliance with local plumbing, gas, and electrical codes, avoiding fines, legal liabilities, and insurance claim denials.

-- Protects against silent threats like carbon monoxide (CO) poisoning.
+- Protects against silent threats like carbon monoxide (CO) leaks through proper venting, combustion air, and detection measures.

-- Extends the operational lifespan of the water heater.
+- Extends the operational lifespan of the water heater by years (averaging 2-5 years longer with annual service), delaying costly replacements.

-- Maintains the validity of the manufacturer's warranty.
+- Maintains the validity of the manufacturer's warranty, protecting your financial investment and potential repair costs.

 Considerations

-- Improper installation can lead to immediate property damage from leaks.
+- Improper DIY installation can lead to immediate property damage from leaks, catastrophic fires, or severe electrical hazards (causing an estimated $500M+ in damages annually nationwide).

-- Incorrect venting of gas heaters is a lethal carbon monoxide hazard.
+- Incorrect venting of gas heaters creates a lethal carbon monoxide and fire hazard, endangering occupants; CO poisoning from faulty appliances accounts for hundreds of deaths annually.

-- Failure to install a T&P valve or expansion tank can cause a dangerous pressure buildup (explosion risk).
+- Failure to install, inspect, or properly maintain a T&P valve or expansion tank can cause dangerous pressure buildup, leading to explosion risk — water heater explosions can be as destructive as small bombs.

 | Type | Price Range |